A day before his birthday, Seahawks’ DK Metcalf grabs a touchdown and a penalty for hijacking a TV camera

 It might be rare that a 37-point win elicited a whole lot of “what could have been.’’

-But the Seahawks were left wondering how much many more points they could have scored had they not dropped three interceptions.
-Both Jamal Adams and D.J.
-Reed just dropped picks, while Seattle saw another go awry when linebacker K.J.
-Wright and defensive tackle Poona Ford each tried to corral a pass tipped in the air by L.J.
+But the Seahawks were left wondering how many more points they could have scored had they not dropped three interceptions.
+Jamal Adams and D.J.
+Reed dropped picks, while another went awry when linebacker K.J.
+Wright and defensive tackle Poona Ford tried to corral a pass tipped in the air by L.J.
 Collier.

 The collision resulted in the ball falling harmlessly to the turf.

-Because Ford appeared to initially be settling under it, the immediate reaction was to blame Wright.
+Because Ford appeared to be settling under it, the immediate reaction was to blame Wright.
 Even Wright said he, at first, was ready to accept the fault.
+But, he said, looking at it later left him wondering.

 “When it first happened I was like ‘I messed Poona up,’’’ Wright said.
-“When I looked at the replay, it was kind of like we were both there at the same time so I don’t feel as bad as I did during the game.
+“When I looked at the replay, it was kind of like we were both there at the same time, so I don’t feel as bad as I did during the game.
 It was two guys going for the ball and Poona was like ‘Unc, that would’ve been my first interception.’
 He called me Unc.
 So next week, we need to make sure we get one for him.’’

 Shell leaves with ankle injury, Dunlap needed another week

-Before the game began came the news that defensive end Carlos Dunlap wouldn’t play after he didn’t practice all week due to a sprained foot.
+Before the game began came the news that defensive end Carlos Dunlap wouldn’t play after he didn’t practice all week because of a sprained foot.

 The news wasn’t a surprise because Dunlap had been listed as questionable.
-Still, he had played 23 snaps against the Giants with the same injury and Carroll had said he would be a game-time decision.

-But Dunlap instead was among the team’s inactive players for the game.
+Still, he played 23 snaps against the Giants with the same injury, and Carroll had said he would be a game-time decision.
+But Dunlap was among the team’s inactive players for the game.

 “He needed another week to get his foot ready and all that,’’ Carroll said.